hr23232323/tools-for-agents/examples/company_research_agent/README.md

 - Guides the report structure

 **Tool Integration**
-- Uses `GoogleSearchTool` from `tools-for-agents`
+- Uses `GoogleSearchTool` and `WebFetchTool` from `tools-for-agents`
+- Searches for pages, then fetches their content
-- Generates OpenAI-compatible schema automatically
+- Generates OpenAI-compatible schemas automatically
 - Handles errors gracefully

 ## Switching Models